batugane/Batugane/README.md

 # Hi there, I'm Batuhan Duras 👋

 ## 🎓 About Me
-- 🏫 I'm a 3rd-year Information Systems and Technologies student at Bilkent University, aiming for academic excellence with high honours.
+- 🏫 I'm a 3rd-year Information Systems and Technologies student at Bilkent University.
 - 💻 Versatile in full-stack development, I enjoy diving into both frontend and backend technologies.
 - 🚀 Passionate about technological innovation and dedicated to making a significant impact in dynamic, tech-driven teams.